-For all actors (particularly those starting out and new to the game), a high quality set of headshots that shows you at your best while also showcasing one of your unique qualities is absolutely critical in getting an agent, as well as getting into the casting room.
+For actors (particularly those starting out), an interesting and engaging headshot (or these days a set of headshots) that shows you at your best while also showcasing some of your unique qualities is the most essential tool for getting an agent and more importantly getting good auditions.

 Lookalikes and the Doppelgänger effect.

 Once you get photographing a face properly you will often see the Celebrity lookalike(s) of the actor you are shooting with.
 This is really fun but also gives valuable insight into the types of looks and roles an actor might be best suited to.
 It also gives actors a way of researching the best type of clothing hairstyles and overall styling as they move forward into their career.

 Why are they are called headshots when they actually are “face” shots?

 Clothing is important, but what’s often more important is the “face” and how you work to find engaging and interesting expressions that bring focus to the eyes.
 Also working your jawline into the right spot will help ensure a flattering photograph.
 The camera tends to view whats in front of it as flat and using angles and light to create peripheral depth will improve how the face is captured.

 Ultimately it’s the job of the photographer to guide your face into exactly the right position, then help an actor along with some good banter so you get a more genuine reaction.
 This ensures much more engaging and meaningful expressions can be captured.

 The very best actors in the world are, without exception, brilliant with their eyes and seem to possess a calmness and stillness believability to the role they are playing.
 There are so many great examples of this, e.g. Phillip Seymour Hoffman in the Master (or any film to fair) and Daniel Day Lewis in his performances.
 The way these actors use the eyes as an acting tool is so important in the overall delivery. (below screenshots are NOT my images they are just to illustrate the point above).